Associate of Science in Radiologic Technology

 Program Admission Requirements

-• High School Diploma with a GPA of 2.0 (on a 4.0 scale).
+• Minimum of a High School Diploma with a GPA of 2.0 (on a 4.0 scale).
 A 3.0 or higher (on a 4.0 scale) is preferred.
+Effective June 2, 2023, applicants who have attended any college prior to applying to JPU must have a GPA of at least 2.5

 • If applicant’s first language, or language of instruction, is not English, English proficiency examination scores are required.
 Test of English as a Foreign Language (TOEFL) minimum scores are 550 (pBT) or 213 (cBT) or 79 (iBT).
 The International English Language Testing System (IELTS) minimum score required is 6.5.
 The PTE Academic minimum score required is 53.